What Is Towing and Labor Coverage?

 Can I add towing coverage if I only have liability insurance?

 In most cases, no. Towing and labor coverage typically requires you to already carry comprehensive or collision coverage — collectively known as "full coverage."
 If you only have state-minimum liability insurance, you'll need to upgrade your policy before adding this endorsement.
-Talk to your agent to explore your options.
+Talk to your agent to explore your options and review car insurance add-ons to see what else might be worth adding.

 Will filing a towing claim raise my insurance rates?